chrisweb/freeMusic.zone/README.md

 on centos:
 service mongod start

-Use another command line session to start redis: on centos: service redis start
+Open another command line session to start redis: on centos: service redis start

-Use another command line session and go into the directory of the application: cd /path_to_jam_prototype/
+Open yet another command line session and go into the directory of the application: cd /path_to_jam_prototype/

 install python (python version needs to be > 2.5 and < 3.0) before trying to install hiredis (node-gyp dependency needs python)